wrong-lang/manao/README.md

 - `Chat Overlay` - Show chat messages on the stream (Nickname command linked)
 - `Event Feed  ` - Show recent events on the stream (Linked with economic commands)
 - `Music Player` - Play music on the stream (Click now-playing box to hide the video)
+- `Soundboard Player` - Play sound effects on the stream (Can be linked with channel points)

 ### Entertainment
 You can now add a new channel point rewards to play sounds on stream using the rewards manager.